 At the Niquía metro station there are integrated metro buses that use a Civica card and will take you directly to Girardota.
 And the buses stop about one block from the main park.
 The bus ride to Girardota is about 20 minutes and the integrated metro fare including the metro and bus is only 3,200 pesos.

 Catedral de Nuestra Señora del Rosario is located on one side of the main park (Parque Principal) in Girardota.

-An alternate way to get to the church is via a taxi or Uber from your location or from the Niquía metro station.
-Most taxi and Uber drivers know where Girardota is located and the church is next to Parque Principal Girardota.
+An alternate way to get to the church is via a taxi from your location or from the Niquía metro station.
+Most taxi drivers know where Girardota is located and the church is next to Parque Principal Girardota.

 And to return to Medellín, one block from the park is the small Girardota bus terminal where you can catch a metro bus back to the Niquía metro station.

 Address: Calle 7 con Carrera 15, Girardota